-Here are the best wireless charging lamps in 2020
+Here are the snazziest wireless charging lamps you can get

 - Only one other USB charging port

-Position this adjustable lamp on your desk to get sufficient lighting and wireless power to fast charge your smartphone.

-Best for Bedside Table: Lampression USB Nightstand Lamp
+Best for bedside table: Lampression USB Nightstand Lamp

 Perfect for placing on your bedside table, this stylish lamp comes with a 6-inch base in brushed steel with a black fabric shade or mid-century antique brass with an ivory fabric shade, matching the décor in your bedroom or whatever room you decide to put it in.
+Unfortunately, the option with the darker shade is usually hard to come by.

-Along with an LED lamp offering 2,700K warm lighting from the included bulb, you get dual Qi-certified 5-watt chargers built-in to wirelessly power up Qi-enabled mobile devices, plus an extra 2.1A fast USB charging port for charging up a second device.
-The light and chargers work separately so you can still charge up your devices overnight when the light is off and charge two devices wirelessly and via USB at the same time.
-Charging will automatically shut off when the device is fully charged to prevent overheating or damage to the smartphone's battery.
+With an LED lamp offering 2,700K warm lighting from the included bulb, you get dual Qi-certified 5-watt chargers to wirelessly power up Qi-enabled mobile devices, plus an extra 2.1A fast USB charging port for charging up a second device.
+The light and chargers work separately, so you can still charge up your devices overnight when the light is off and charge two devices wirelessly and via USB at the same time.
+Charging will automatically shut off when the device is fully charged to prevent overheating or damaging the smartphone's battery.

 Turn the light off via an on/off switch on the front; unfortunately, it isn't dimmable.
-The lamp comes with a five-foot-long cord so you can place it anywhere and hide the cords behind furniture or tables.
+The lamp comes with a 5-foot-long cord to place it anywhere and hide the cords behind furniture or tables.

 Pros: